The European Commission allocates 2,8 million euros to Catalonia, selected as one of the European Digital Innovation Hubs

 DIH4CAT also offers companies an auto-evaluation tool to analyze their degree of digital maturity quickly, easily and seamlessly.

-After performing their self-diagnosis via this link (in Catalan), companies can automatically obtain a personalized report with an evaluation of their digital maturity, followed by a set of recommendations and next steps to advance in digital transformation, and accompanied by an identification of DIH4CAT’s main resources of interest and the corresponding technological nodes.
+After performing their self-diagnosis (in Catalan), companies can automatically obtain a personalized report with an evaluation of their digital maturity, followed by a set of recommendations and next steps to advance in digital transformation, and accompanied by an identification of DIH4CAT’s main resources of interest and the corresponding technological nodes.